teodor-golisharski/MyFitnessPal/README.md

 # MyFitnessPal
-MyFitnessPal is a command-line-based application developed as the final project for the Introduction to Programming pracitcum course.
+MyFitnessPal is a user-friendly application designed to help individuals monitor their fitness journey by tracking calorie intake, exercise routines, and overall progress.
+Developed as part of the Introduction to Programming practicum course, this project introduces essential programming concepts while providing practical functionality for everyday use.